THREE CORE PILLARS OF MY RESEARCH

 -

-My third research line focuses on public perceptions and communication processes about artificial intelligence.
-I seek to reveal the multilayered communication processes that drive civic engagement and shape attitudes toward participatory democracy in the context of AI.
+My third research line focuses on public perceptions of artificial intelligence and the communication processes through which these perceptions are formed.
+I examine how multilayered communication flows—ranging from news exposure to interpersonal discussion—shape civic engagement and attitudes toward participatory democracy in the context of AI.

 -

-Central to my investigation is the role of AI news consumption in cultivating public support for AI policies and regulations.
-My work aims to contribute to the ongoing dialogue about the impact of AI on societal engagement and democratic participation, highlighting the pivotal role of communication in shaping public consensus on AI policy and regulation.
+At the center of this work is the role of AI-related news consumption in cultivating public support for AI policies and regulatory frameworks.
+Through this line of inquiry, I aim to advance conversations about how AI reshapes civic life and democratic participation, and to highlight the essential role of communication in building public consensus around AI governance.